All Episodes

 Then in 1909, there were airship waves in the New England area.

-Then there was really not much that people reported that was a critical event until World War II.
+Then there was really not much that we could, that people reported, that people reported, that's a critical event, until World War II.

-Then there was the ghost rockets in 1946 and then the major waves of UFO sightings that people began to report in 1947.
+And then there was the Foo Fighters in World War II, and right after World War II, yeah, then there was the Ghost Rockets of 1946, and then the major waves of UFO sightings that people began to report in 1947.

 So there is a sort of trail that we can go through looking at this thing.